dyozie/mkdocs-book-hdb/docs/admin/ambari-admin.md

         |\> 256 and <= 512|1 \* \#nodes|
         |\> 512|512|
     18. Ambari requires you to restart the HAWQ service in order to apply the configuration changes.
 If you need to apply the configuration *without* restarting HAWQ (for dynamic cluster expansion), then use the procedure described in [Workaround for Dynamic Cluster Expansion](#manual-config-steps) *instead* of following this step.
         <br/><br/>Stop and then start the HAWQ service to apply your configuration changes via Ambari.
-Select **Service Actions > Stop**, followed by **Service Actions > Start** to ensure that the HAWQ Master starts before the newly-added segment.
-During the HAWQ startup, Ambari exchanges ssh keys for the `gpadmin` user, and applies the new configuration.
+Select **Service Actions > Stop**, followed by **Service Actions > Start** to ensure that the HAWQ Master start(../reference/sql/ALTER-TABLE.html) or [CREATE TABLE AS](../reference/sql/CREATE-TABLE-AS/index.html)padmin` user, and applies the new configuration.
         **Note:** Do *not* use the **Restart All** service action to complete this step.
 <a id="step-10"></a>
 19. Consider the impact of rebalancing HDFS to other components, such as HBase, before you complete this step.